Wilhelm Burgdorf: Role in Rommel's death

-Burgdorf, as part of his function as Hitler's chief adjutant, played a key role in the death of Field Marshal Erwin Rommel.
-Rommel had been implicated as having a peripheral role in the 20 July plot, an attempt to assassinate Hitler.
-Instead of bringing the most popular general in Germany before the People's Court, the dictator opted to give Rommel a choice of suicide.
+Burgdorf played a key role in the death of Field Marshal Erwin Rommel, who had been implicated as having a peripheral role in the plan to assassinate Hitler.
 On 14 October 1944, Burgdorf, with General Ernst Maisel, arrived at the Rommel household.
-Burgdorf informed Rommel of the charges and, following the instructions of Field Marshal Wilhelm Keitel, offered him three choices – report to Hitler to plead not guilty, or admit guilt, take poison, receive a state funeral, and obtain immunity for his family and staff, or face a trial for treason.
-Rommel decided on the second option and briefed his wife and son.
-Rommel drove away with Burgdorf and Maisel.
-Rommel's family received a telephone call 10 minutes later informing them that Rommel had committed suicide.
+Burgdorf informed Rommel of the charges and, following the instructions of Field Marshal Wilhelm Keitel, offered him three choices: report to Hitler and plead not guilty; admit guilt, take poison, receive a state funeral and obtain immunity for his family and staff; or face a trial for treason.
+Rommel decided on the second option and briefed his wife and son before leaving with Burgdorf and Maisel.
+Rommel's family received a telephone call ten minutes later informing them that Rommel had committed suicide.